 Early Churches in the Roman Empire

 There were no monumental churches at the time when Christianity was accepted in the Roman Empire.
 There were cave churches in hidden places such as Ihlara Valley in Cappadocia.
 So the Romans began to recruit new churches from an already existing building.
 These were rectangular structures called “Basilica”.
 These buildings, which did not have any religious function, had been used as a courthouse or meeting room.

 Basilicas were not only converted into churches but also inspired the architecture of newly built churches.
 All the churches were built with a basilica plan for 200 years until the reign of Emperor Justinian.

-The Church of the Holy Apostles in Constantinople
+The Church of the Holy Apostles in Istanbul